-Commentary
+Overview and Commentary

 The quality of connections and relationships across Greece's hate crime reporting and recording system is mixed.
-As set out in the main report, the Racist Violence Recording Network has been the central 'engine' for efforts to make hate crime visible.
+The Racist Violence Recording Network has been the central 'engine' for efforts to make hate crime visible.
 It has the strongest connections across groups affected by hate crime as well as to those government ministries and agencies with strategic and operational responsibilities in this area.
 However, in the absence of an implemented strategic framework, the connections across the system between the police and victims, the prosecution service and relevant government ministries are relatively weak.
-Recent developments on the establishment of a strategic inter-agency working group, and planned trainings for the prosecution and judicial authorities are encouraging and show significant promise for a step-change in national frameworks and action.
-The recommendations section suggest how to support these potentially significant achievements.
+Recent developments on the establishment of a strategic inter-agency working group, and planned trainings for the prosecution and judicial authorities are encouraging and show significant promise for a step-change in national frameworks and action.23 The recommendations section below suggests how to support these potentially significant achievements.